apache/spark/docs/sql-ref-functions-udf-scalar.md

 {% highlight sql %}

-// Define and register a zero argument non-deterministic UDF
+// Define and register a zero-argument non-deterministic UDF
 // UDF is deterministic by default, i.e. produces the same result for the same input.
 // Scala
 import org.apache.spark.sql.functions.udf